003shrey/PDF-VAULT-WITH-FACE-RECOGNITION/README.md

 This project is under development.
 Face recognition and file handling features are in place, and more improvements are being added.

-02/07/25 - web came works fine and face recognition code added, need optimisation
+02/07/25 - web came works fine and face recognition code added, need optimisation, some of the code is not working, required another look